openconfig/lemming/dataplane/README.md

 This section describes how to add a new feature to the dataplane using a hypothetical and very contrived example (and just about the worst case).

-Let's implement a new feature: based on the `foo` packet header, do a shortest prefix match on dst ip and on match randomize the payload bytes.
+Let's implement a new feature: based on the hypothetical `foo` protocol packet header, do a shortest prefix match on dst ip and on match randomize the payload bytes.

 ### Forwarding support for feature